ChrisWinters/multisite-robotstxt-manager/readme.txt

 = Q) Does the plugin remove the settings when it is disabled or deleted? =

-A) When the plugin is disabled, no settings are deleted, however the robots.txt file created by the plugin will no longer display.
-When the plugin is deleted, all settings the plugin created are removed from the database.
+A) No!
+However you can disable the plugin and delete settings within the plugin admin area.

 == Arbitrary section ==